dcaro/wrk2004/lab-powershell.md

 - Click **Save and run**

 Browse to the web app in the resource group and click "Scale up" in the left blade.

-Under production, the P1V2 princing tier should be selected.
+Go to the production tab, the P1V2 princing tier should be selected.

 ## Test if the errors handling works